 - Significant domestic and/or personal problems

-Accepting an exceptional circumstances claim is at the discretion of the School Exceptional Circumstances Panel.
+An ECs claim is accepted at the discretion of your School Exceptional Circumstances Panel.

 What is not considered to be an exceptional circumstance?

-Claims may also be accepted after the coursework deadline or examination, providing that they are submitted before the meeting of the relevant Discipline Examination Panel (where marks are confirmed).
-Schools will provide you with its deadlines for ECs submission either by email, on notice boards or via the KLE.
+Claims may also be accepted after the coursework deadline or exam, providing that they are submitted before the meeting of the relevant Discipline Exceptional Circumstances Panel (where marks are confirmed).
+See more info below in the 'what options are available...' dropdown.

-Do not delay the submission of your form because you have to wait for a piece of evidence if this means that you will miss the School’s submission deadline (though you will need to tell the School when you will be able to hand the evidence in).
+If you are waiting for a piece of evidence to support your claim, do not delay the submission of your form if this means that you will miss the School’s submission deadline (though you will need to tell the School when you will be able to hand the evidence in).

 Claims submitted by the deadline will be considered by the School Exceptional Circumstances Panel.
 You will be informed of the decision at the earliest opportunity once the Panel has met.

-Detailed information on exceptional circumstances criteria, the claims process and evidence requirements can be found in the ‘Exeptional Circumstances Code of Practice’ which can be downloaded from the link below
+Detailed information on ECs criteria, the claims process and evidence requirements are in the ‘Exceptional Circumstances Code of Practice’ - download it from the link below.

-Advice and support in making a claim can also be sought from your Personal Tutor, School Office, Student Services and ASK in KeeleSU.
+If you would like more information, or advice and support in making a claim, please speak to: your Personal Tutor, School Office, Student Services or ASK in KeeleSU.